sharktacos/OpenColorIO-configs/docs/gamut.md

 ## Pixel Healing

-Let's have a look at the gamut compression node in action in Nuke.
+Let's have a look at the Gamut Compression node in action in Nuke.
 We begin with some footage with out of gamut colors.

 ![blue](img/bluebar1.png)